Measuring Within and Between Group Inequality in Early-Life Mortality Over Time: A Bayesian Approach with Application to India: Problems with applying measures from the income inequality literature to mortality data

 and the closely related Gini index

 There are at least three problems in applying \eqref{inequality} or \eqref{gini} to mortality data.
 First, in \eqref{inequality} or \eqref{gini} the average level of income $\mu$ of the population under study is in the denominator.
 This is not a problem for income, as average income is usually far from zero and income inequality measures are designed to be the same whatever currency or units income is measured in or if income is doubled or halved across the board.
 Applied to mortality data, these indices divide the expected mortality risk for each birth, $\pi_{i}$, by the average mortality risk, $\mu$.
 However, as $\mu$ approaches zero, the ratio $r_{i}$ becomes large for fixed $\pi_{i}$, which increases the value of the inequality index.
-Thus a numerical problem may give a false impression that ELM inequality is increasing even as ELM rates tend towards zero.
+Thus a numerical problem may give a false impression that Infant and child mortality inequality is increasing even as infant and child Mortality rates tend towards zero.

 The second problem is that probabilities are bounded by the $(0,1)$ interval, unlike income which is defined on the real line.
 For income inequality, for a set of incomes $s_i$, $i = 1, \ldots, n$ and constant $c$, for all measures \eqref{inequality} -- \eqref{gini} $\mbox{ineq}(s_1, \ldots, s_n) = \mbox{ineq}(cs_1, \ldots, cs_n)$, income inequality measures remain unchanged if we multiply every income by $c$.
 Scale-invariance, which is sensible for income data does not readily translate to mortality risk.
 The probability scale imposes serious constraints on $c$ as the distribution of $c\pi_i$ also needs to be in the $(0,1)$ interval; at best $c$ must be less than 1 over the maximum of the $\pi_i$s; for probabilities that cover the full range $(0,1)$, only choices of $0<c<1$ are acceptable.